ecj2/kaku/README.md

 }
 ```

-On Apache, use the following in your .htaccess file wherever you installed Kaku:
+On Apache, use the following in your .htaccess file:

 ```
 RewriteEngine On